joebumbulis/button_react/README.md

-# Getting Started with Create React App
+# Joe's Simple Button App with Tests

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is a simple app that runs a couple tests.
+The app is bootstrapped with[Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:

 ### `yarn start`